uccser/cs-unplugged/docs/source/author/understanding_configuration_files.rst

     curriculum-areas:
       - listening

-This page aims to give a brief tutorial on YAML files, so you can modify configuration files within this project.
+This page aims to give a brief tutorial on YAML files, so you can modify and write configuration files within this project.

 YAML files are mostly made up of key/value pairs, often called a dictionary